JoshCoriunder/Blog/posts/2016-04-30-Branding is Everything.md

 ## Logos

-What is more important then our logo ? prepare and upload your logo to be place on all interfaces available as part of your White Lable, for client facing interfaces we dont have to tell you where and how to place your logo - this one is on you.
+What is more important then our logo ? prepare and upload your logo to be place on all interfaces available as part of your White Label, for client facing interfaces we don't have to tell you where and how to place your logo - this one is on you.

 On the management interfaces we are the one responsible and we will make sure your logo is looking sharp and representing your brand the way it should be.